horchi/linux-homectld/thetford/README.md

 # Linux - Home Control Daemon (homectld)

-#  CI-Bus query for thetford N400 cooler
+# CI-Bus interface for thetford N400 refrigerator

 ## License
 This code is distributed under the terms and conditions of the GNU GENERAL PUBLIC LICENSE.
 See the file LICENSE for details.